IMPORTANT NOTICE ON MUSEUM CLOSURE

 F O R M A T

-Each one of our programs begin with a 30-40 minute presentation, facilitated by our Museum staff.
+Each one of our programs begin with a 20-45 minute presentation, facilitated by our Museum staff.
 Our presentations are interactive and call on the students to actively participate.
-These presentations introduce students to the Museum and provide them with an introduction to macroscopic pathology, including analysing changes in an organs' size, texture, colour and shape.
-Inside the Museum, students will have access to UNSW Medicine and Medical Science student volunteers to assist them in understanding our comprehensive collection.
+These presentations introduce students to the Museum and give them a grounding for the activity that they will be doing in the Museum.

 Hereditary and Genetic Change - This 25 minute presentation revises the fundamentals of genetics, including nomenclature, transcription, translation and the nature of inheritance.
 Inside the Museum, the students will work their way through 8 stations which focus on various topics, including inheritance, mutations, CRISPR and DNA plasmid design.

 Infectious and Non-Infectious Disease - This 45 minute presentation covers three key disease processes, cirrhosis (alcohol and viral hepatitis induced cirrhosis), atherosclerosis (smoking, poor diet and lack of exercise induced) and tuberculosis (bacterial infection).
 Inside the Museum, students work through 24 multiple choice, short response and extended case-based questions.
 These questions focus on pathogens, adaptations of pathogens, epidemiology and public health.

 Australia's Health Priorities - This 45 minute presentation covers the topics covered in the HSC Biology - Modules 7 & 8 presentation.
 However the emphasis is on lifestyle choices and their effect on the body.
 In the Museum students work through a range of multiple choice, short response and extended response questions.
 These questions focus on lifestyle, non-infectious disease and drug use.